laujonat/Data-Structure-Algos/lru_cache/README.md

 - To **delete**, remove the node corresponding to that key from the linked list

-Finally, let's make your hash map properly enumerable.
-You know the drill.
-Implement `#each`, and then include the `Enumerable` module.
-Your method should yield `[key, value]` pairs.

 Also make sure your hash map resizes when the count exceeds the number of buckets!
 In order to resize properly, you have to double the size of the container for your buckets.
 Having done so, enumerate over each of your linked lists and re-insert their